 Ensuring sub-second load times for your eCommerce site is hard work.
 At Layer0, we've tried to make it a much simpler process, and Layer0 is here to help you achieve this milestone.
-What we've done here is to create a checklist which you can follow to ensure that your production site is blazingly fast, and you spend the least amount of time accomplishing it.
+What we've done here is to create a checklist that you can follow to ensure that your production site is blazingly fast and you spend the least amount of time accomplishing it.

 First, let's talk about how we measure speed:

 We are focusing on LCP metrics for our measurements.
 Our goals are:

 It’s also important to keep in mind the following 3 cases as it affects the consumer experience when (a) going directly to PLPs/PDPs as a result of the organic search traffic and (b) when navigating to cart/checkout pages - crucial for our clients from a business perspective: